American Social, Environmental, and Labor History

 Chad Montrie is the author of five books, including: "Whiteness in Plain View; A History of Racial Exclusion in Minnesota" (2022).
 Other publications drawing on the research for that book include: “In That Very Northern City: Recovering the Forgotten Struggle for Racial Integration in Duluth, Minnesota” (Minnesota History, 2020) and “A Bigoted, Prejudiced, Hateful Little Area: The Making of an All-White Suburb in the Deep North” (Journal of Urban History, 2019).

-Montrie teaches courses on Historical Methods, Alcohol in American History, Food in American History, Radicalism in American History, US in the 1960s, The War in Vietnam, and Malcolm X. He is also preparing a new course, Race in the American North.
+Montrie teaches Historical Methods, Alcohol in American History, Food in American History, American Environmental History, Radicalism in American History, US in the 1960s, World War II, War in Vietnam, and Malcolm X.

 "Whiteness in Plain View: A History of Racial Exclusion in Minnesota" (Minnesota Historical Society Press, 2022)